Tires must never be operated in excess of their rated speed limit!

 You should familiarize yourself with the spare by reading the owner's manual and the sidewall of the spare.
 And remember to check the air pressure of your spare frequently.

 The purpose of regularly rotating tires is to achieve more uniform wear for all tires on a vehicle.
 Rotation is important because each tire on a car carries a different amount of weight, making them wear at different rates.
 By rotating them, you basically even out those differences.
 Follow your vehicle owner's manual for tire rotation intervals.
-Our Limited Warranty recommends rotating your Nitto tires every 3,500 miles or less for high performance (low profile) tires and every 7,500 miles or less for standard passenger and light truck tires.
+Our Limited Warranty recommends rotating your Nitto tires every 5,500 kms or less for high performance (low profile) tires and every 8,000 kms or less for standard passenger and light truck tires.
 More frequent rotation or a thorough vehicle inspection may be necessary if upon inspection you see signs of uneven wear.

 If your tires show uneven wear, ask your Nitto Tires dealer to check and correct any misalignment, imbalance or other mechanical problem before rotating the tires.